 Most of the Academy Trust's income is obtained from the Department for Education (DfE) in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the DfE during the 12 months ended 31 August 2018 and the associated expenditure is shown as restricted funds in the statement of financial activities.
+The grants received from the DfE during the 12 months ended 31 August 2019 and the associated expenditure is shown as restricted funds in the statement of financial activities.

-The Academy Trust also receives grants from Kingston and Richmond Local Authorities to support pupils who have a Statement of Educational Need with associated funding allocation.
+The Academy Trust also receives grants from Kingston and Richmond Local Authorities to support pupils who have a Statement of Educational Need (SEN) with associated funding allocation.
 In accordance with the Charities Statement of Recommended Practice, "Accounting and Reporting by Charities" such grants are shown as restricted income.

-During the year ended 31 August 2018, financial expenditure of £7,957,189 was covered in part by recurrent grant funding from the DfE and other grant income.
+During the year ended 31 August 2019, financial expenditure of £8,062,656 (2018: £7,957,189) was covered in part by recurrent grant funding from the DfE and other grant income.
 The Academy Trust is entrepreneurial in nature and has generated, and will aim to actively continue to generate alternative income streams to support its expenditure not covered by recurrent grant income.

-The surplus for the year was £282,410 (excluding fixed asset funds and excluding the LGPS pension liability movement) for the year ended 31 August 2018.
+The deficit for the year ended 31 August 2019 was £60,435 (2018: surplus of £282,410) (excluding fixed asset funds and excluding the LGPS pension liability movement).